 Unfortunately, when this happens, it’s like a dam bursts and all cigars seem to come into my price range even Davidoff.
 Next thing I knew, I was smoking a (Colorado) which cost me another $22 bucks!

-I really enjoyed the Colorado, but let me tell you about the cigar I am smoking right now as I write this.
+I really enjoyed the Millennium, but let me tell you about the cigar I am smoking right now as I write this.

-I am enjoying a Camacho Criollo and it cost me about $9 and I am really enjoying it.
+I am enjoying a Camacho Criollo (pronounced Krē-yoyo) and it cost me about $9 and I really like it.
 The reason that i tell you this is because you don’t have to break the bank to find a complex cigar with alot of flavor.

 That word complex is one of my favorite to describe whats going on in a stick.
 I love it when the blender has combined different leaves to create an experience in their product.